Eboreg/de-googling/README.md

 ## Non-phone de-googling

 For those instances where you need to use Google services on your computer, I can recommend the add-ons [Firefox Multi-Account Containers](https://addons.mozilla.org/firefox/addon/multi-account-containers/) and [Google Container](https://addons.mozilla.org/firefox/addon/google-container/), which will at least keep your Google identity from leaking all over the place (provided you clear your cookies after installing them, of course).

+If Google requires two-factor authentication, you can select the option "Get a verification code from the **Google Authenticator** app", but use an open source TOTP app instead, like the excellent [AndOTP](https://f-droid.org/en/packages/org.shadowice.flocke.andotp/).